daq-tools/kotori/doc/source/development/backlog.rst

 - [o] Run ``git checkout ${VERSION}`` after cloning
 - [o] Use ``fpm`` option for defining systemd files
-- [o] Make ``make debian-package`` run on top of the most recent version if version is not specified
+- [o] Make ``make package-debian`` run on top of the most recent version if version is not specified
 - [o] Revert ``apt install`` docs to previous variant re. recommends && suggests
 - [o] ``RUN $pip install kotori[${FEATURES}]==${VERSION} --find-links=./dist --upgrade``
       does not use the local sdist, but acquires the egg from PyPI.